linuxmunchies/linuxmunchies/README.md

 # Hi there 👋
 Bachelors of Science in Computer Science | Looking for work!
 Interested in **Software Engineering**, **Cloud Computing**, **Data Analyst**, and any other roles that may be applicable to my skillset!
 Looking primarily for junior or internship-level roles!
 I have an extensive history of working with Linux, Docker, and Computer Hardware!

-## Programming and Scripting Languages
+## Programming and Scripting Languages I Have Experience In
 <p align="center">
   <a href="https://skillicons.dev">
     <img src="https://skillicons.dev/icons?i=c,python,rust,java,kotlin,bash,matlab" />